Dr Mari Mulyani

 Academic Profile

-Dr Mari E Mulyani received her DPhil from the University of Oxford's School of Geography and the Environment in 2014 with a thesis on climate change mitigation policy focusing on REDD+ institutions.
-Prior to Oxford, Mari graduated cum laude from Gadjah Mada University in Indonesia in 1995 in International Relations, and in 2009 from the University of Indonesia with a Masters Degree in the Environmental Sciences, also cum laude.
-Mari co-authored two books (published in the Indonesian language) on Climate Change Documents with Professor Sutamihardja, former Vice Chairman of the Intergovernmental Panel on Climate Change in 1997-2007.
+Dr Mari E Mulyani received her DPhil in 2014 from the University of Oxford's School of Geography and the Environment with a thesis on climate change mitigation policy focusing on REDD+ institutions.
+Prior to Oxford Mari graduated cum laude in International Relations from Gadjah Mada University in Indonesia, and from the University of Indonesia with a Masters Degree in Environmental Sciences, also cum laude.
+Mari co-authored two books (published in the Indonesian language) on Climate Change Documents with Professor Sutamihardja, Vice Chairman of the United Nations Intergovernmental Panel on Climate Change in 1997-2007.

 Work Experience and Social Responsibility